-Spectrums Magazine Winter 2016 issue is now available!
+Spectrums Magazine Winter 2017 issue has arrived!

 Summer 2016 Issue – the 1st issue as a nonprofit program of Autism Empowerment.
 Click the cover photo to read the issue online.